youssefmahran/Aerial-Robotics-Lab/ROS1/MAVROS.md

 You can see all the topics that are being published through MAVROS

-To see the messages that are being published to a certain topic (ex: local position) echo the topic
+To see the messages that are being published to a certain topic (ex: local position), echo the topic
 ```bash
 rostopic echo /mavros/local_position/pose
 ```